 - 1 cup sugar

-- 1/2 cup of thick cream or fresh cream
+- 1/2 cup thick cream fresh cream or table cream

 - Remove the crusts from bread slices and cut each slice in 4 triangles